shivamMahi/Titanic-Dataset-Analysis/README.md

 # Titanic-Dataset-Analysis

--The dataset is taken from Kaggle.
+-The dataset is taken from Kaggle (Titanic: Machine Learning from Disaster).

 -Titanic dataset contains 891 rows and 12 columns.